Editor – Lambert Editorial

 To thrive in today’s publishing world, you need the right set of skills, knowledge of how the industry is changing, and strong market awareness.

-Don't miss out on this amazing opportunity!
-Join us at Speak Up 2022.
+Don’t miss out on this amazing opportunity.
+Sign up now & join us at Speak Up 2023!